 Every single person in this house loves soft pretzels.
 Soft, warm bread with a dark golden crust, lightly crusted with salt, who could resist?
 I’m a ham and cheese lover, as is my husband.
 To combine a soft pretzel and a ham and cheese sandwich just sounded too good to be true.
 It’s a sandwich and a pretzel all rolled up into one neat package, ready for eating!
 These would be fabulous at Super Bowl time and great for when there’s a bunch of teenagers at your house.

-It’s Secret Recipe Club time again, and my assignment this month was Peggy’s blog, My Fiance Likes It So It Must Be Good.
+I found this recipe on Peggy’s blog, My Fiance Likes It So It Must Be Good.
 I’ll be honest, there were so many great sounding recipes, I wasn’t sure what to pick!
 After browsing for well over an hour, I narrowed it down to SIXTEEN recipes.
 Umm.
 Yeah.
 There’s this Chocolate Hazelnut Cake, these Korean Flank Steaks, and this Potato and Red Pepper Hash just to name a few!

 I’ve made soft pretzels before.
 A few years ago my daughter and I made Homemade German Pretzels for her German class assignment, and these Bretzel Rolls I made around the same time.
 They are actually called Bavarian Pretzel Sandwich Rolls, shortened to Bretzel Rolls.
 So when I saw Peggy’s post on these Ham & Cheese Stuffed Pretzel Rolls I knew that’s exactly what I needed to make.